rohitnagartech/CodSoft/README.md

-# ☕ Java Virtual Internship – CodeSoft 🚀
+# ☕ Java Virtual Internship – CodSoft 🚀

 ### 🧑‍💻 Completed by: **Rohit Nagar**
 **📅 Duration:** From 10 July 2025 To 10 August 2025
-**🏢 Organization:** CodeSoft
+**🏢 Organization:** CodSoft
 **📂 Internship Type:** Virtual | Java Programming

 ---

 ## 📌 About the Internship

-This Java Virtual Internship by **CodeSoft** provided practical experience in core Java concepts and hands-on projects.
+This Java Virtual Internship by **CodSoft** provided practical experience in core Java concepts and hands-on projects.
 I worked on real-world tasks, developed full Java applications, and gained industry-ready programming experience.

 All tasks were completed and uploaded to my GitHub profile.